mossizprypjat/obsidian-template/Tasks/example_course.md

 ```

 - [x] **1 Done chapter**
+  info about the chapter blabla, this chapter will not show up in `Tasks.md`.

 |     | Gelezen | Geleerd | Oefeningen |
 | --- | --- | --- | --- |